MaoranSun/curb_activities/yolo/pi/README.md

-# Curb model for raspberry pi
+# Curb model on raspberry pi

-This curb activities model is trained with custom dataset on [AlexeyAB's YOLO v4 implementation](https://github.com/AlexeyAB/darknet)
+This model is trained with curb_activities dataset on [AlexeyAB's YOLO v4 implementation](https://github.com/AlexeyAB/darknet)

 ## Prerequisites